 In Spanish you can say “Buena Onda” for “Good Vibes”.
 This is what you will encounter in the hostel at “La Punta”, too.
 We have heard just positive things about this hostel.
 Great thing here: The Cabañas where you stay in are located at the beach and you can hang out in hammocks with sand beneath your feet.
 We’ve met several people who stay in Buena Onda over and over again.
 This speaks for itself.
 Downside: It does not have a pool.

 Price: Buena Onda is cheaper than Frutas y Verduras with roughly MX$300.

 As Frutas y Verduras was occupied in the first two nights we were asked to stay at the neighbors, “Punta Paradiso”*.
 The room was pretty much fine but just a wooden hut without a window.
 The fan and people here were pretty loud during the night and the facilities were quite dirty.
 We did not feel very comfortable here and started enjoying Puerto Escondido as soon as we moved over to Frutas y Verduras.
-Other people we met and hang out with loved the “hippie” vibe there, so it always depends what you want.
+Other people we met and hang out with loved the “hippie” vibe there, so it always depends on what you want.

-Note: If you are on a tough budget you can also get a tent for a couple of Dollars per night.
+Note: If you are on a tough budget you can also get a tent for a couple of dollars per night.